mZubeldia/myFitnessApp/README.md

 Mark your session as completed.
 Once you've completed your session, edit it if you used a different weight, add the date and any comments about it (how it felt, any improvements or tips you want to have in mind about each exercise or the session in general).

 ### Weight log
-Once you've marked your session as completed, we will automatically craft a weight log for every exercise you've done so you can keep track of the weight you've used and its date.
+Once you've marked your session as completed, we will automatically craft a weight log for every exercise you've performed so you can keep track of the weight you've used and its date.

 ### PR log
 The same as the feature above, we will automatically store your Personal Records.